IBM/ce-cns/documentation/inspect-the-project.md

 In following code you see the `Code Engine CLI` invocation for the `web-api` microservice, this code is used in the bash script to create a Code Engine application instance.
 It reflects what you have seen in the [`Code Engine UI`](https://cloud.ibm.com/codeengine/projects).

+> Note: The only difference is the threshold of concurrent requests per instance at which one or more additional instances are created is defined.
+Use this value to scale up instances based on concurrent number of requests.
+If `--concurrency-target` is not specified, this option defaults to the value of the `--concurrency` option.
+This value is optional.
+The default value is `0`.

 ```sh
 # Valid vCPU and memory combinations: https://cloud.ibm.com/docs/codeengine?topic=codeengine-mem-cpu-combo
     ibmcloud ce application create --name web-api \